orfeus-eu/documentation/docs/_build/html/_sources/general.rst.txt

 ORFEUS is one of the most advanced infrastructures for seismology in Europe.
 It is the infrastructure for seismological waveform data in EPOS (European Plate Observing System) to establish sustainable and harmonized services for seismological data to the solid Earth research communities.
 All ORFEUS services are developed in coordination with EPOS and are largely integrated in the EPOS Data Access Portal (https://www.ics-c.epos-eu.org/).
 ORFEUS is one of the founding Parties and a fundamental pillar of EPOS Seismology (https://www.epos-eu.org/tcs/seismology).
-ORFEUS actively participates to EC-funded projects, which in 2021-2022 include RISE, EPOS-SP and geo-INQUIRE.
+ORFEUS actively participates to EC-funded projects (e.g., NERIES, NERA, ENVRI, VERCE, EPOS-PP/IP/SP, EUDAT, SERA, RISE, Geo-INQUIRE).

 On an international level ORFEUS participates in the International Federation of Digital Seismograph Networks (FDSN).
 ORFEUS operates under the auspices of the European Seismological Commission and cooperates closely with the European-Mediterranean Seismological Centre (EMSC) and the  European Facilities for Earthquake Hazard and Risk (EFEHR).